-Can I set my calendar to private?
+Can I set my Nimble calendar to public or private?

-You may set your Nimble calendar events to shared on the Contact Profile View in Settings >> Users.
+Yes, you may set your Nimble calendar events to shared on the contact record in Settings >> Billings under Manage Users.

 Privacy settings on connected Office 365 and Google Calendars will depend on how they are set up on your organization in your Office 365 or G Suite settings outside of Nimble.

 What is Nimble’s policy on both security and privacy for my account?